Wednesday, 30 March 2022

 sail artisan migrate

-The last step regarding Sanctum is to ensure that your User model uses the HasApiTokens trait;
+The last step regarding Sanctum is to ensure that your User

-The last configuration that is missing regarding Sanctum is to update the guard from api to sanctum in lighthouse configuration.
-To do that, go to you config/lighthouse.php and update your guard like below:
+The last configuration that is missing regarding Sanctum is to update the guard

-- 'guard' => 'api', + 'guard' => 'sanctum', ];
+return [- 'guard' => 'api', + 'guard' => 'sanctum', ];

-Our first "endpoint"link
+Our first "endpoint"

 Now that we have everything that we need installed and configured to run our application, let's get our hands dirty, shall we?

-Updating our GraphQL Schemalink
+Updating our GraphQL Schema

 The first thing that we will do is to add API authentication in order to allow users to login into their accounts.
 Typically, when you are developing a REST API, you start by defining your API endpoint.
 In GraphQL you only have one endpoint that will be used to run Queries and Mutations.
 Every "endpoint" should be present in our GraphQL schema, so let's start by creating our login mutation.

-Developing our first mutationlink
+Developing our first mutation

 To create our mutation, let's take advantage of Lighthouse and run the following command in our terminal.